dipt464/CoffeeHut_Frontend-/discount_plans.md

 - name:Sita Jain, Description of discount plan for quaterly users: 5% off on first purchase.
 - name:Gita Singh, Description of discount plan for quaterly users: 5% off on first purchase.

+## loyal users
+- name:Puja Singh, Description of discount plan for quaterly users: 15% off on all purchase.
+- name:Rina Singh, Description of discount plan for quaterly users: 15% off on all purchase.